 Biography

-Daniel Nguyễn (he/him, any pronouns) is a first year doctoral student working with Dr. Nathan Todd.
+Daniel M. Nguyễn (he/him, any pronouns) is a 2nd year doctoral student working with Dr. Nathan Todd.
 He received his B.A. in Psychology and Political Science from the University of Nebraska-Lincoln (UNL) in 2022.
 Daniel is originally from Lincoln, Nebraska, and is the son of two Vietnamese-American immigrants who migrated to the U.S. in 1997.
-Prior to UIUC, Daniel worked in the labs of Drs.
-Cynthia Willis-Esqueda, Kathryn Holland, and Becca Brock at UNL, conducting various research, which focused on areas such as the intersectionality of LGBTQ+ and racial/ethnic identity, bias against Mexican Americans, minority stress of LGBTQ+ people living in rural Nebraska, university mandatory reporting policies on sexual assault, and plurisexual identity and bias as experienced by women attracted to more than one gender.
-Daniel's current research generally is focused on intersectional sexual minority community and individual health.
+Prior to UIUC, Daniel worked with Drs.
+Cynthia Willis-Esqueda, Kathryn Holland, and Becca Brock at UNL, conducting research, focusing on areas such as the intersectionality of LGBTQ+ and racial-ethnic identity, bias against Mexican Americans, minority stress of LGBTQ+ people living in rural Nebraska, university mandatory reporting policies on sexual assault, and plurisexual identity and bias as experienced by women attracted to more than one gender.

 Research Interests